Pankaj-singh-tech/CodeVinayak/README.md

 - 🙋‍♂️ All about me is at **[My Website](https://vinayaksingh.in/)**

-👨‍💻 I’m currently working as a Freelance Web-Developer.

-🔭 I’m currently exploring Web 3.0

-🙋‍♂️ I love creating interactive Websites.

-⚡ Fun fact: I spend most of my money on shopping high-tech gadgets.

-- 🔭 I’m currently working as `Freelance Web Developer`.
+- 👨‍💻 I’m currently working as a `Freelance Web Developer`.

-- 🌱 I’m currently exploring `Web 3.0 `
+- 🔭 I’m currently exploring `Web 3.0 `

 - 👯 I’m looking to collaborate for `Web 3.0 Projects`

 - 🤔 I’m looking for help with `Competitive Programming`

+- 🙋‍♂️ I love creating interactive Websites.

+- ⚡ Fun fact: I spend most of my money on shopping high-tech gadgets.

 - 💬 Ask me about anything, Except Maths :sweat_smile:

 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:

-- ⚡ Fun fact: I waste most of my time watching Youtube

 ## 🛠️ Technologies and Tools I use: